oma3dao/spatial-store-rfp/spatial-store-rfp.md

   * Store Operator has approved one or more Assessors and has made their contact information available to Developers.
   * Store Operator has published requirements for Application submission.

-  1. Registration:  Developer registers Application with System and obtains an ID (if necessary).
+  1. Registration:  Developer registers Application with System with the Application ID (or obtains an ID if necessary).
   2. Addressing (optional): Developer acquires a location in the Infrastructure for their World.
-  3. Review: Developer requests an Assessor perform a review of the Application.
+  3. Review (optional): Developer requests an Assessor perform a review of the Application.
 Assessor associates results with Application ID on System.
-  4. Submission: Developer submits their Application to the Store Operator.
+  4. Submission (optional): Developer submits their Application to the Store Operator.
-  5. Approval: The Spatial Store Operator reviews the Assessor results.
-If the Application passes requirements, the Operator allows the Application to be listed in the Store.
+  5. Approval (optional): The Spatial Store Operator reviews the Assessor results.
+If the Application passes requirements, the Operator adds an additional certification on the Infrastructure.
-  6. Listing: Once approved, the Application is officially listed in the Store.
+  6. Listing: The Application shows up in the Store.
 If the Application is a World, it occupies its location within the Store’s 3D space.
+If the Application does not have the proper assessments and certifications, it may not show up in the Store using the default Store filters.
-  7. Use:  End User chooses an Application in the UI.
+  7. Use:  End User chooses an Application in the Store UI.
-  8. Login:  End Users use System to identify and authenticate themselves with the Application.
-Application optionally checks Assessor credentials to approve/reject login.
+  8. Login:  End Users, possibly with the help of the System, identify and authenticate themselves with the Application.
   9. Exploration: End Users access the Store using their device (e.g., VR headset, smartphone, or PC).
 The End User is presented with a 3D interface where they can explore available Worlds.
 Agents either access the Store or the Infrastructure directly.
   10. Interaction: End Users navigate the Store space, discovering and interacting with different Worlds.
 When an End User clicks on a World, they can enter it using IWPS.
   11. Non-Spatial Apps: For utility Applications (e.g., crypto wallets) that do not require spatial placement, End Users can toggle the Store to a non-spatial view, where these Applications are listed in a traditional 2D interface.